McKinsey's 3 Horizons Framework: Free PowerPoint Template

 - This blog post covers everything you need to know about the three-horizons framework and why it matters as you plan your organization’s future growth.

-The 3 horizons framework
+The 3 horizons model

 everything you need to know about the model

 The basic idea of this strategy framework is that companies have three horizons of growth — a short-term horizon, a near-term horizon, and a long-term horizon.
 The model was first articulated in The Alchemy of Growth by Baghai, Coley, and White in the year 2000.

 Each of these horizons represents an opportunity to expand the business, either by increasing revenue, increasing profit, or bringing in new customers.

 The idea is that companies that can focus on all three horizons at once are more likely to succeed than those that focus their energy on just one.

 The challenge is that it’s easy for companies to lose focus on one or two of these horizons as they get caught up in the day-to-day.

 Why should you care about the 3H growth framework?

 It is important to have a growth strategy for your business in place.
 But how do you actually get started?